koenig741/EIA_download_parse/README.md

 ## EIA_download_parse, a work in progress

-EIA provides bulk data downloads
+EIA provides bulk data downloads however they are not ready to use.
 The following Python code downloads and then parses each file into a metadata csv and data.csv which includes only the series_id, YYYYMMDD and value.

 A few of the notable features related to this work:
 - The source text files contain many json files.
 Each line is a complete fully formed json file.